 The memory in use during an operation is from RAM because the RAM is way faster than the hard drive.
 The RAM is faster and data is transferred from the hard drive to RAM to ensure the CPU only deals with the fastest access of data possible.

-If there is the need for an additional RAM, you don’t have to update to a new version of Windows, but if you require changing your computer’s hard disk, you can only achieve that after getting a fresh window on.
-There is the need to know the difference between these the RAM and hard drive; this broadens your knowledge about the use of computers and its terminologies.
+If there is the need for additional RAM, you don’t have to update to a new version of Windows, but if you require changing your computer’s hard disk, you can only achieve that after getting a fresh window on.
+There is the need to know the difference between the RAM and hard drive; this broadens your knowledge about the use of computers and their terminologies.

 If you wish to learn more about Computer Engineering Diplomas, we recommend you to start with a Level 5 New Zealand Diploma in Information Technology and Technical Support